ruxisama/ruxisama/README.md

-- 👋 Hi, I’m @ruxisama and I’m interested in expanding my knowledge and experience in the field of IT Programming
+- 👋 Hi, I’m Ruxi and I’m interested in expanding my knowledge and experience in the field of IT Programming
 - 🦸  Communication skills, Problem Simplification, Fast Learner (always learning 🤯)
 - 📫 How to reach me: ruxi_as@yahoo.com